 The idea is to use a "true source" bit in the IP header to mark whether the source IP address field in a packet is in fact the address of the host that originated the packet.
-As the packet travels from source to destination, Terminus ISPs have their ingress edge routers set or unset this bit depending on whether the packet came from a peering link to a Terminus or legacy ISP; the routers would know this through pairwise contractual agreements.
-In this way, if a packet traverses only Terminus ISPs on its way from source to destination, it will arrive with its true source bit set, and its source IP address can be trusted1.
+As the packet travels from source to destination, Terminus ISPs have their ingress edge routers set or unset this bit depending on whether the packet came from a peering link to a Terminus or legacy ISP, respectively; the routers would know this through pairwise contractual agreements.
+In this way, if a packet traverses only Terminus ISPs on its way from source to destination, it will arrive with its true source bit set, and its source IP address can be trusted (our earlier work [13] used a similar concept to the true source bit; however the rest of the Terminus architecture is completely different and considerably simpler).
 Of course, Terminus ISPs are assumed to perform ingress filtering, either at their routers or their border patrols.

 Figure 2 gives a couple of different scenarios illustrating this mechanism.
 Packets originating at ISP A and going to the server hosted by ISP G will arrive with the true source bit set.
 Packets from ISP B, on the other hand, will have this bit unset by router E2, since it knows that its link connects to a legacy ISP.
-Finally, any packet from ISPs C and D will arrive with the bit unset, since router G2 knows ISP F to be a legacy ISP.
+Finally, any packet from ISP C or D will arrive with the bit unset, since router G2 knows ISP F to be a legacy ISP.